 Love old buildings but have no idea what you're looking at?
-In this one hour class, we'll give you the rundown of American architectural styles from the Colonial era through the 19th century, with a focus on local and regional examples.
+In this class, we'll give you the rundown of American architectural styles from the Colonial era through the 19th century, with a focus on local and regional examples.
 Learn the names of important architectural styles common in the northeast; some basic architectural terminology; and how to approximately date the buildings you see every day.
+This class can be taken on its own if you’re not a fan of mid-century modern architecture or you can continue the fun with Crash Course in American Architectural History II – 20th Century.

-This class will take place at University Gallery at RIT, located at 166 Lomb Memorial Dr, Rochester, NY 14623.
+This class will take place at the University Gallery at RIT, located at 166 Lomb Memorial Drive, Rochester, NY 14623.

 Parking Info: After 5pm, all general, reserved, and visitor parking spots are open to the public in Lot E and Lot F. Park and walk through the breezeway to the right of the large orange MAGIC building, taking the doors to the right into Booth Hall.
 University Gallery is at the end of the hallway.